 SOCIAL SCIENTIFIC APPROACHES RUBRIC

 The social sciences provide systematic approaches to understanding relationships that arise among individuals, organizations, or institutions.
-Students in a course in the Social Scientific Approach to Knowing acquire an understanding of theories about individual or collective behavior within a social environment and of the ways that empirical evidence is used to develop and test those theories.
+Students in a course in the Social Scientific Approach to Knowing acquire an understanding of theories about the individual or collective behavior within a social environment and of the ways that empirical evidence is used to develop and test those theories.

-- Courses in Social Scientific Approaches
+- Courses in Social-Scientific Approaches

 - explore assumptions embedded in social scientific theories and